Macon has an unexpected rhythm, melody and lyric. Sometimes you have to listen carefully to hear it. Other times, you can't miss it.

 He thinks the music of Macon has an ancient, primitive beat.

 That rhythm, a relentless syncopated pounding, comes from its earliest settlers, the Woodland Villagers and Mississippians.
 It's still felt in the ceremonial dances of descendant tribes and echoes across the Indian mounds.

-The ranger at the Ocmulgee National Monument agreed.
+The ranger at the Ocmulgee Mounds National Historical Park agreed.
 She said you can hear the sounds today when the Muscogee nation returns to celebrate their ancestors, and every day in the museum center.